 For full-time undergraduate students, 2023-2024 tuition is $17,590 per semester or $35,180 per year.
 With additional fees and expenses, the total cost of attendance for an incoming freshman is estimated to be $51,507 per year.

 |New Student Experience - Transfer Student

-- Overload charges of $410 per credit apply for each credit over 18 in Fall and Spring terms.
+- Overload charges of $479 per credit apply for each credit over 18 in the Fall, Winter, and Spring terms.

 - Total Cost of Education does not include course-specific fees or student health insurance (waived with proof of existing coverage).